bayangarkov/CSharpFundJanuary2017/README.md

 # CSharpFundJanuary2017
-Uploading project's is started....more to come
+Uploading project's is started....more to come!